-Your website is one of the most important marketing tools at your disposal but from day one it needs to start earning the trust of your visitors.
+Your website is one of the most important marketing tools at your disposal.
+From day one it needs to start earning the trust of your visitors.

-It’s not too difficult to create a website that makes your business look reliable and trustworthy so let’s look at some of the simple things you can do.
+It’s not too difficult to create a website that makes your business look reliable and trustworthy.
+Let’s look at some of the simple things you can do.

 Display your phone number